Ashley Kafka: Powers and abilities

 Ashley Kafka is an expert at psychology.
-This trait also followed into her later clones.

-When the second Ashley Kafka clone was exposed to the sins of Norman Osborn, she was mutated into the Queen Goblin which gave her a red-skinned goblin-like appearance and granted her super-strength and enhanced durability.
-She also possesses a Goblin Gaze that causes anyone hit by it to relive their traumas.
+On her second "reanimation" (with a slightly degraded soul) in a cloned body, Ashley was exposed to the sins of Norman Osborn and was mutated into the "Queen Goblin", which gave her a red-skinned goblin-like appearance and granted her goblin serum-like abilities like enhanced strength, speed and durability while seemly a healing factor and perhaps increased intelligence based on the source of the powers.
+She also possesses a Goblin Gaze that causes anyone hit by it to relive their trauma.

 Equipment

-As Queen Goblin, the second Ashley Kafka clone rides a Goblin Glider and wields a high-tech Pumpkin Scepter that has two features.
+As Queen Goblin, Ashley Kafka rides a Goblin Glider and wields a high-tech Pumpkin Scepter that has two features.
 The first feature can be used in a rigid state.
 The second feature is a chain retractable state.
 In addition, the Pumpkin Scepter can fire explosive blasts through the Pumpkin Scepters extremities.